sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/284_Programmatic_navigation.md

 	const onClickHandler = () => window.location.replace("google.com"); // won't work, will change URI only
 	```
-	Reason: Navigating to an external site will ALWAYS reload the page, and thus, React Router has got nothing to do with such "external" navigation.
+	Reason: Navigating to an external site will ALWAYS reload the page, and thus, React Router has got nothing to (and cannot) do with such "external" navigation.